 He’s a smart doctor and a great heart surgeon.
 He doesn’t like prescribing medications unless in rare situations where his patients have tried everything and their cholesterol levels are still above 300.

 The subject I want to quickly talk about is ketogenic diets and how they cause high cholesterol.
-I bring this up because my mom’s doctor was saying, “looks like the high fat, ketogenic diet is becoming popular again, like it was 10-15 years ago with Dr. Atkins.”
+I bring this up because my mom’s doctor was saying, “looks like the high fat, the ketogenic diet is becoming popular again like it was 10-15 years ago with Dr. Atkins.”